Family Friendly Itinerary in Japan for 10 Days

 Ueno Park, Shinobazu Pond, Ameyoko, Family frinedly destination in Japan, Kaneiji Temple, Toshogu Shrine, Tokyo

-Ueno park is a large lively public park.
-Although it might be a bit crowded especially in cherry blossom time, it is very family friendly destination in Tokyo-easy to walk around with small kids, because of its central location (walking distance from Ueno Station) and peaceful atmosphere.
-Moreover, there are a lot of options to enjoy this park.
-There are some different types of museums, the oldest zoo in Japan which is very famous for their pandas, old temples and shrines as a historical heritage and beautiful large natural ponds with lotus leaves.
-Whether you are with small kids or elderly parents, everyone can enjoy this park!
+Ueno park is a large and lively public park.
+Although it might be a bit crowded especially during the cherry blossom season, it is a very family friendly place in Tokyo that is easy to walk around with small kids due to its central location (within walking distance from Ueno Station) and peaceful atmosphere.
+Moreover, there are a lot of different ways you can enjoy the park.
+There are a number of museums, Japan’s oldest zoo which is very famous for pandas, old temples and shrines, and large beautiful ponds with picturesque lotus leaves.
+Whether you are with small kids or elderly parents, everyone will be able to enjoy the area!

 Tsukiji Fish Market, Tokyo, Family Friendly Destination in Japan, Food Tour, Tuna Cutting Show

-If your family loves seafood, it will be an enjoyable moment to have a breakfast at Tsukiji market.
-Also, this place is nice to learn Japanese food culture.
+If your family likes seafood, it is a great idea to check out and have breakfast at Tsukiji Fish Market.
+Also, it is the perfect opportunity to learn about Japanese food culture.
 There are a lot of individual vendors selling their special (local) food.

-If you are curious about Japanese food culture and how to enjoy that properly, it is nice to join a food tour with a local guide.
-During the tour the guide will show you around Tsukiji market in small groups, explain more about the Japanese products and cuisine, and will have you try some of the most delicious thing!
+If you are curious about and want to learn more about Japanese food culture, you can never go wrong joining a food tour with one of our local guides!
+During the tour, your guide will show you around the market in a small group, explain more about Japanese products and cuisine, and you will have the chance to try some of the most delicious foods!

 Option 1.
 Asakusa

-Asakusa is known as a traditional town with huge Sensoji temple.
-Among Japanese people, Asakusa is also famous for its’ big festival in October and that makes Asakusa have an enjoyable festival vibe all the time!
-Although there are many people coming here everyday for sightseeing, you can still enjoy spending time there.
-There are many enjoyable activities such as rickshaw ride, goldfish scooping game, candy craft workshop, food samples making experience, etc. Also, there are many nice Japanese restaurants around Asakusa which will be good for your lunch, too.
+Asakusa is known as a traditional town with a huge Sensoji temple.
+Among Japanese people, Asakusa is also famous for its big festival in October and that makes Asakusa an enjoyable festival vibe all the time!
+Although there are many people coming here every day for sightseeing, you can still enjoy spending time there.
+There are many enjoyable activities such as rickshaw rides, goldfish scooping games, candy craft workshops, food sample making experiences, etc. Also, there are many nice Japanese restaurants around Asakusa which will be good for your lunch, too.

 Recommended activities in Asakusa